BrianBozi/gg-network/README.md

 - Liking user's post.
 - Following other Users.
 - Custom sign in for new users.
-- Messaging with users that are also online using the app.
+- Messaging with other user who are using the app.

 ## System Requirements
 If you want to just view the app, please click the link above.